Dentect/dental-diseases-detection-frontend/README.md

 * SignUp and SignIn
 * Add new patient
-* Upload patient's X-ray and display detection
+* Upload the patient's X-ray and display detection
 * View patient's data
 * View patient's old X-rays
 * Add comments on Detection